Melon4Program/MelonYoutubeDL/README.md

 ## 📄 License

-This project is licensed under the **GPL-3.0 License**.
+This project is licensed under the **MIT License**.

-This code is intended for educational purposes only.
-Please **DO NOT** use it for commercial purposes.
-The developer assumes no responsibility for any adverse consequences resulting from its use.
+You can use this code for other projects, but you **Must provide it is forked by THIS PROJECT**.

 ---